staropera/aa-freight/README.md

 - Reward calculator allowing members to easily calculate the correct reward for their a courier contract

-- Page showing the list of currently outstanding courier contracts incl. an indicator  if the contract is compliant with the pricing for the respective route
+- Page showing the list of currently outstanding courier contracts incl. an indicator if the contract is compliant with the pricing for the respective route ("contract check")

 - Multiple routes can be defined, each with its own pricing

 - Automatic notification to alliance pilots on Discord informing them about new courier contracts

-- Automatic notification to contract issuer on Discord informing him about the developing status of his contract
+- Automatic notification to contract issuer on Discord informing him about the developing status of his contract and potentially issues with his contract

 - Contract issuer can always check the current status of his courier contracts